openreplay/openreplay/apiv2/README.md

 - The variable `orpy` is `orpy.base.orpy`;
 - The test construct a `scope` with just the necessary keys;
 - The use or `receive_empty` to yield an empty body in `context.body`;
 - Then `send_ok` will assert that the code is the one that is expected, that all required headers are present, and response's body is the same;
-- Do not forget to assert `ok[0]` is truty to make sure that something actually happened;
+- Do not forget to assert `ok[0]` is truthy to make sure that something actually happened;